 Any changes that you make can be easily reverted with the click of a button.
 Refinery is donationware, meaning you can use it for free for as long as you like, but if you find the app handy, you can also show your appreciation with a small donation to the developer.

 Wallpaper Wizard Lite

-Wallpaper Wizard Lite [App Store link] is available as a free download from the Mac App Store.
+Wallpaper Wizard Lite [No Longer Available] [App Store link] is available as a free download from the Mac App Store.
 The free version of the app does come with its limitations – namely you only have access to 100 of the available images.
 That said, the sets that are available are pretty impressive, divided into the four categories, animals, exotic, cars and nature.

 There are several ways you can change your wallpaper using Wallpaper Wizard Lite.
 There is a mini-wizard where you can randomly shuffle between the available wallpapers, or even automatically change your wallpaper at specific intervals.

 Alternatively, you can open up the main window of the program to select the wallpaper yourself.